The Shape of Music | Melody

 These sharps and flats are called accidentals, and there are five of them.
 So in the entire musical alphabet, there are 12 unique notes: seven regular and five accidental (my personal favorite is E flat, listen to how colorful it sounds).
 In the next episode, we’ll discover more about these scales and how they give us different colors of sound.
 The hope is that by the type you reach the end of this series, you’ll be fluent in a completely new language: the language of music!

-Make sure to check out the podcast version of this episode on the website for a deeper review of melody!
 Thanks for reading, and I hope you’ll continue your musical journey in the next episode, where we go over the keyboard—the next step to deciphering the magic of music.

 About the author: